joojoo0422/ForestNinjaRun/README.md

 https://joojoo0422.github.io/ForestNinjaRun/

 ## Directions
-Complete the trail within the given timeframe to win!
-Becareful of the obstacles you face and make sure you stay on track.
+Run through the forest to complete the trail within the given timeframe.
+Be careful of the obstacles you face and make sure you stay on track.
+Obstacles can be removed by using items from item boxes.

 ## Player Controls
 - Arrow Keys: Move ninja